dsaucez/SLICES/README-FLEXRIC.md

 #### Prerequisites

-- You have already copied the public key of the deployment node to all the compute nodes including it self.
+- You have already copied the public key of the deployment node to all the compute nodes including itself.

 - You have already built the ansible host container with docker with the following command: